Updated 2023

 Tropic Marin, a German company with a rich history dating back to the 1960s, was among the pioneers in manufacturing commercially available sea salt mixes.
 For beginners, this longevity translates to a trustworthy and reliable product.

 They offer three different types of sea salt mix.
 If your focus is primarily on keeping fish, their Classic Sea Salt would suffice.
 However, it’s worth noting that this particular option is on the higher end in terms of cost.
-Therefore, unless you have specific reasons for choosing it, you might want to explore alternatives listed as #1-#3 on this list.
+Therefore, unless you have specific reasons for choosing it, you might want to explore some of the other options.

 – Calcium: 440 ppm